unfunk/Ghost.py/README.rst

 Alternative Branch
 ------------------
-Now I'm working into a big restructuration of Ghost.py into the "multiple_tabs" brand.
+Now I'm working into a **big restructuration** of Ghost.py into the "multiple_tabs" branch.
 This branch improves problems like speed, memory and concurrency.
 If you want to see the changes please referer to the following wiki:

 * https://github.com/carrerasrodrigo/Ghost.py/wiki/About-the-changes-made-to-Ghost.py